-Jacko pulled up in the carpark of the diner.
+Jacko pulled up in the carpark of the diner in scenic Summer Bay.
 The engine idled for a few minutes before he turned the key and switched it off.
 He felt nervous and couldn’t shake the feeling that this was a mistake.
-Liz shouldn’t have got involved with Hardcore the first time let alone tracking him down.
-Still there smiled was a good reason he supposed remembering the bright blue eyes of Gabby and Toby.
+Liz shouldn’t have got involved with Hardcore the first time around let alone tracking him down.
+Still, he smiled, there was a good reason he supposed remembering the bright blue eyes of Gabby and Toby.
 There was only one person they could have inherited those from.
 He grimly smiled before climbing out of the car and heading to the diner.

 Come to think of it didn’t he owe the other man a hard time for not revealing he was a cook?
-Whatever sort of occupation was that for someone like him.
+Whatever sort of occupation was that for someone like Hardcore Harris?
 He asked himself as he walked in through the door.
-Surveying the people in there he noted that some of them were quiet as he moved through the place and he chuckled to himself thinking of the dark glasses and the dark suit.
+Surveying the people in there he noted that some of them were quiet as he moved through the place and he chuckled to himself thinking of the dark glasses and the dark suit he was wearing, obviously out of place in a small town like this.
 He took off the glasses and moved to a seat at the back sitting himself down and looking around before picking up the menu.

 “What can I get you Darl?” a pleasant woman asked him moving to stand near his table.